 When you request a catalog or register for a DMA program, we ask for certain basic information: name, mailing address, email address, and phone number.
 By providing that information you grant Digital Media Academy the right to deliver information related to Digital Media Academy products and services to you.
 Digital Media Academy NEVER shares personal information.

 1.6 Security of Credit Card Transactions and Information

-If you choose to pay by credit card, you will do so through PayPal.
-For your security, your credit card number is not stored in our system.
-PayPal provides an extra level of security for your payments.
+If you choose to pay online by credit card, you will do so through Evalon, a US Bank company.
+For your security, when you pay online your credit card number is not stored in our system.
+Evalon provides an extra level of security for your payments.
 Only the last four digits of your credit card are available to view by DMA.
-PayPal uses the industry’s most secure data encryption technologies and physically secure servers that aren’t connected directly to the Internet.
+Evalon uses the industry’s most secure data encryption technologies and physically secure servers that aren’t connected directly to the Internet.
 We use state-of-the-art Secure Socket Layer (SSL) encryption technology to safeguard and protect your personal information and transactions over the Internet.